Partners

 University of Milano-Bicocca

-The Cryogenics Laboratory at the University of Milano-Bicocca is a research facility based in Milan, with extensive experience in developing cryogenic systems and superconducting devices for quantum technologies and fundamental physics.
-Research topics mainly focus on the development of novel devices, as parametric amplifiers and qubits, for advanted quantum computing and precise quantum sensing.
+The Cryogenics Laboratory at the University of Milano-Bicocca is a research facility based in Milan with extensive experience in developing cryogenic systems and superconducting devices for quantum technologies and fundamental physics.
+The research primarily focuses on the development of novel superconducting devices, such as parametric amplifiers and qubits, for advanced quantum computing and precise quantum sensing.
+The laboratory aims to innovate in the field of quantum technology and to train the next generation of post-docs and researchers who will lead future projects and experiments in this domain.

 Group of Prof. Andrea Giachero